Financial Aid and Scholarships

 Your decision to pursue a creative life makes a statement: That you value an education where you can find your “voice” as part of a varied community of artists, designers, scholars and other doers eager to hold up a mirror to the world.

-The highly personalized education offered at Temple University’s School of Art and Architecture in the heart of Philadelphia attracts bold, hard-working makers to sculpt, build, plan and design a better future.
+The highly personalized education offered at Temple University’s Tyler School of Art and Architecture in the heart of Philadelphia attracts bold, hard-working makers and thinkers to sculpt, build, plan and design a better future.

 We value this choice deeply.
 In addition to the full complement of federal financial aid (loans, grants and work study), we also award generous merit- and need-based grants and scholarships to help you afford the transformative education we have to offer.